TINNITUS JOURNEY

 If there's no cure, is there any hope?

 Loads.
-But you have to separate two words people use as if they mean the same thing.
+But it helps to separate two words people use as if they mean the same thing.

 Cure means the sound stops.
 There's no medication for that, not yet.
 Relief is different.
 Relief is moving from "this is destroying my life" to "this barely registers most days".
-That's not a fantasy, it's what the majority of people who stick with it eventually experience.
-I think of it like learning to live near a busy road.
-You don't move the road.
-After a few months you stop hearing the cars.
+That's not a fantasy, it's what a lot of people who stick with it eventually experience.
+I think of it like learning to live near a busy railway track.
+You don't move the track.
+After a few months you stop hearing the trains.

 Why is it so much worse some days?

-I drove myself mad in the early days trying to find the trigger for every spike.
-Was it the wine?
-The argument?
-The noise yesterday?
-Sometimes yes, often no. What helped was zooming out.
-Don't read too much into one bad day.
-The trend over months tends to move toward easier.
-The bad days aren't your new baseline, even when they feel like it.
+I drove myself mad in the early days trying to figure out the trigger for every tinnitus spike.
+Was it the alcohol?
+The impossible deadline for work?
+Muscle tension?
+The noisy environment I was in yesterday?
+Sometimes yes, often no. Either way, don't read too much into one bad day - that kind of focus can bring tinnitus right back into the spotlight.
+For me, the trend over months moved toward easier.
+The bad days weren't my new baseline, they were just another temporary part of my tinnitus journey.

 Feeling understood and finding your feet